marle3003/mokapi/docs/guides/get-started/welcome.md

 ---
-title: "Getting Started with Mokapi: Mock APIs and Validate Against Schemas"
+title: "Getting Started with Mokapi | Mock APIs & Validate with OpenAPI and AsyncAPI"
-description: Learn to set up Mokapi for mocking APIs, no account required, free and open-source.
+description: Learn how to set up Mokapi to mock APIs and validate requests using OpenAPI or AsyncAPI.
+No account needed—free, open-source, and easy to use.
 cards:
   items:
     - title: Run your first mocked REST API